geomagpy/magpy/README.md

                                &publicationState=adj-or-rep
                                &samplesPerDay=minute')

-(Please note: data access and usage is subjected to the terms and conditions of the individual data provider.
+(IMPORTANT note for all remote data sources.
+Data access and usage is subjected to the terms and conditions of the individual data provider.
 Please make sure to read them before accessing any of these products.)

 #### 3.3.10 Reading DST data

+Disturbed storm time indices are provided by in a world data center (WDC) related format.
 DST

 #### 3.3.11 The Conrad Observatory webservice